arneja-arnav/arneja-arnav.github.io/portfolio/themes/hello-friend-ng/README.md

   # Enable sharing buttons, if you like
   enableSharingButtons = true

+  # Show a global language switcher in the navigation bar
+  enableGlobalLanguageMenu = true

   # Metadata mostly used in document's head
   description = "My new homepage or blog"